The Restaurant’s Guide to Halloween: Ideas, Promotions & Themes

 A theatrical theme requires coordination and a larger budget.
 But if you’re interested in hosting a special, ticketed event, this could be a fun attraction for hard-core Halloween fans.

-For the 30 million Americans (and 51% of millennials) attending an adult Halloween party this year, the goal of the evening is simply to cut loose.
-Bring these people in with a party: turn your restaurant into a club-like environment with a live DJ or band, later hours, and maybe a dinner-and-dancing package.
+For Halloween partygoers, the goal of the evening is simply to cut loose.
+Bring these people in with a dance party: turn your restaurant into a club-like environment with a live DJ or band, later hours, and maybe a dinner-and-dancing package.

 An event like this works especially well to attract groups, so prepare for big tables.
 If a bar or nightclub near your restaurant is running a Halloween event, see if they’d like to partner on a promotion that lets guests start their night with dinner at your restaurant first.
 This theme is also one well-served by selling tickets in advance.